The Republic of Nicaragua

 Almost 30 percent of Nicaragua’s households live in poverty and over 8 percent struggle in extreme poverty, surviving on less than US$1.25 daily (INIDE 2015).

-Some 17 percent of children aged under five in Nicaragua suffer from chronic malnutrition, a problem that is particularly notable in the departments of Nueva Segovia, Madriz, and Jinotega where between 28 percent and 29.5 percent of children aged under 5 are chronically malnourished.
+Some 17 percent of children aged under five in Nicaragua suffer from chronic malnutrition, a problem that is particularly notable in the departments of Nueva Segovia, Madriz, and Jinotega where between 28 percent and 29.5 percent of children aged under five are chronically malnourished.

 Nicaragua is vulnerable to recurrent natural disasters such as droughts, hurricanes, floods, and earthquakes – all of which impede progress in addressing poverty and food insecurity.